 - kick (v.)

-- late 14c., "to strike out with the foot" (earliest in biblical phrase now usually rendered as kick against the pricks), of uncertain origin, perhaps from Old Norse kikna "bend backwards, sink at the knees."
+- late 14c., "to strike out with the foot," of uncertain origin, perhaps from Old Norse kikna "bend backwards, sink at the knees."
 "The doubts OED has about the Scandinavian origin of kick are probably unfounded" [Liberman].
+Older sources guessed it to be from Celtic.
+Earliest in the biblical phrase that is now usually rendered as kick against the pricks.
 Related: Kicked; kicking.

 - kick (n.)